 Teaberry ice cream tastes neither like tea nor berries.
-The teaberry has a minty, spicy flavor that some remember as an old-timey favorite, while others liken the smell to Bengay (a pain reliever made with wintergreen).
+The teaberry has a minty, spicy flavor that some remember as an old-timey favorite, while others liken artificially-flavored versions to Bengay (a pain reliever made with lab-produced wintergreen oil).
 These crimson, pea-sized fruits grow off an evergreen plant native to New England, and Pennsylvanians love them in ice cream form.

 Their shocking pink hue and medicinal flavor make for a polarizing treat, though the berries were once ubiquitous.
 In addition to occasional appearances in candies, cure-alls, teas, and wine, the D.L.
 Clark Company produced a teaberry gum that peaked in popularity during the 1960s.
 Although teaberry fever has subsided, Pennsylvania hasn’t given up on the fragrant fruit.
 Harrisburg-based ice cream company Hershey’s (no relation to the candy company) still sells a teaberry ice cream.